ftasbasi/Cloud-Computing/project2/README.md

 In this assignment, I implemented a simple Game Distributor App using Javascript and MongoDB Realm.

+(You need to refresh the page to see your action results)

 Project Details:

 index.html          =>  It's the main page which is connected to MongoDB Cluster via Realm framework.